Belarus summons Ukrainian military attache over border violation | Law-Order

 Belarus summons Ukrainian military attache over border violation

-The spat between Ukraine and Belarus comes amid wider tensions in the region.
+The Ukrainian army said on Sunday that it had nothing to add to that comment.
+"Maybe someone made a mistake and is spreading accusations for manipulative purposes," a spokesperson said.

+Russian President Vladimir Putin and U.S. President Joe Biden are due to hold a video call https://www.reuters.com/world/us/biden-putin-hold-video-call-tuesday-will-discuss-ukraine-2021-12-04 on Tuesday where they will discuss wider tensions in the region.
 Ukraine and its NATO allies accuse Russia of massing tens of thousands of troops near Ukraine's borders in what they say might be preparation for an attack.
 Russia denies any such plan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)